Unassikandar/nvim/README.md

 - **null-ls.nvim**: Integrates external tools for code actions, diagnostics, formatting, hover, and completions.

-- **lualine.nvim**: Configures a status line at the bottom of Neovim.
+- **lualine.nvim**: Configures the status line at the bottom of Neovim.

 - **nvim-treesitter**: Provides syntax highlighting and code parsing based on Treesitter.